8 Extending the Linear Model

 What we’ve just seen might initially bring to mind an interaction effect, and that’s the right way to think about it!
 A mixed model can be used to incorporate that type of relationship into our model, which we can think of as a group interaction, without much hassle and additional explainability.
 But it’s actually a quite flexible class that can also allow for more complicated but related types.

 What makes a model a mixed model?
 The mixed model is characterized by the idea that a model can have fixed effects and random effects.
 Fortunately, you’ve already encountered fixed effects – those are the features that we have been using in all of our models so far!
-We are assuming a single true parameter (e.g. coefficient/weight) for each of those features to estimate, and that parameter is fixed.
+We are assuming a single true parameter (e.g. coefficient/weight) to estimate for each of those features, and that parameter is fixed.

-In mixed models, a random effect typically comes from a specific distribution, almost always a normal distribution, that adds a unique source of variance in the target variable.
+In mixed models, a random effect instead comes from a specific distribution, and this is almost always a normal distribution.
+This random effect adds a unique source of variance in the target variable.
 This distribution of effects can be based on a grouping variable (such as genre), where we let those parameters, i.e. coefficients (or weights), vary across the groups, creating a distribution of values.

 Let’s take our initial example with movie length and genre.
 Formally, we might specify something like this: